ansilove/ansilove/README.md

 Files with custom suffix default to the ANSi renderer (e.g. ICE or CIA).

-AnsiLove/C is capabable of processing:
+AnsiLove/C is capable of processing:

 - [SAUCE][12] records
 - DOS and Amiga fonts (embedded binary dump)